There are many guides on how to be a leader.

 The secret of managing is to keep the guys who hate you away from the guys who are undecided

-When these internal enemies are left free to operate, a split will take place between the loyalists and the rebellious faction.
+When these internal enemies are left free to operate, the team will split into two sub-teams: the loyalists, and the rebellious faction.

-The first victim, of course, is team’s morale, atmosphere and effectiveness.
+The first victim, of course, is the team’s morale, atmosphere, and effectiveness.

 Whenever you suspect an enemy, cut him loose.